santorsm/bus-mail/README.md

 05 Nov 20

 - added Chartjs and began working on the logic to avoid repeating images
-- watched yesterday's class for guidance in eration & placement of Chartjs in JS
+- watched yesterday's class for guidance in creation & placement of Chartjs in JS

 07 Nov 20